 Landmark Improvements Since 1951

-The commissioners discovered they could enter into contracts for fire service with each of the fire departments, and pay them for the contract, but first a fire district for each station had to be approved by the county commissioners and the NC Department of Insurance.
-These district lines could not be more than four road miles from the fire station (now the limit is five) and not overlap with another district or municipality.
+The commissioners discovered they could enter into contracts for fire service with each of the fire departments and pay them for the contract, but first a fire district for each station had to be approved by the county commissioners and the NC Department of Insurance.
+These district lines could not be more than four road miles from the fire station (the current limit is five) and not overlap with another district or municipality.
 Ellis Cross Country Fire Department got their district approved first and began getting a $50 monthly check from Rowan County in early 1958.
 Other departments were quick to follow.